 Article by Dustin Butler: Selecting the Perfect Stand.

-44. Chamber a Round: The worst feeling in the world… Coyote!
+Chamber a Round: The worst feeling in the world… Coyote!
 Click.
 Make sure you put one in the chamber before you start calling!
 If you’re running an AR-15, rack a round at the vehicle, and make sure you have it on safe!

-47. Breakup Your Outline: It’s more important to have trees, shrubs, bushes behind you than in front of you.
+Breakup Your Outline: It’s more important to have trees, shrubs, bushes behind you than in front of you.
 Sitting against a tree or bush will break up your outline.
-Shrubs and bushes in front of you will inhibit your visibility and ability to adjust your shooting sticks.
+Shrubs and bushes in front of you will inhibit your visibility and ability to adjust your shooting sticks or bipod.
 Keep the area in front clear, let the foliage behind you do the work!

-48. Power On: Turn your caller and remote on.
+Power on your call: Turn your caller and remote on, check for connection.
 Sounds obvious, but you’ll want to create a routine of turning it on and off.
 Leaving the unit off, then walking back to sit down, get situated, press play…. no sound.
 That get’s old.
 Then you have to get up, walk to the call, turn it on… well you get the point, make a routine and train yourself to turn it on and off the same way each time.